Sales Follow-Up Automation: AI vs Human Outreach

 - AI draft: ready in 60 seconds after the call ends

-- Human-written: average 20-45 minutes, often delayed until the next day
+- Human-written: 20-45 minutes average, often pushed to the next day

 - Winner: AI draft